 Throughout the semester, coaches conduct a 15-minute two-on-one with each freshman to get to know them on a more personal level and track their journey during their first semester.
 Students typically ask us about how to best balance academics, sleep, and extracurriculars among other things.

 In addition, we are responsible for organizing three out of class activities meant to stimulate friendship and camaraderie among all of the freshmen in the class.
 During the Fall of 2016, my co-coach and I organized a one-day trip to Venice Beach, Santa Monica Beach, and the Getty Villa.
 At Santa Monica, our professor, Costas Synolakis, shared his expertise on coastal engineering and students were able to have hands-on experience with equipment that enabled them to track the sea level.

 After the engaging coastal engineering exercise, we got on our tour bus and visited the Getty Villa, an educational center and museum dedicated to the study of the arts and cultures of ancient Greece, Rome and Etruria.
 Our goal was to expose students to a small portion of the cultural depth within southern California.

-The best part of being a coach is getting to know the incoming class of freshmen and having the opportunity to guide them to success.
+The best part of being a coach is getting to know the incoming class of freshmen and having the opportunity to guide them to glory.
 It’s an extremely rewarding feeling knowing that you had a small role to play in some of the many successes of your students, helping shape their college experience for the better and allowing them to find their place on campus in the process.
 I watched their confidence bolster, their minds flourish, and their hearts grow.

 It’s been an incredible privilege to serve as a Freshman Academy Coach for to over 50 engineering freshmen during the past year.
 I value the experience greatly and its helped me realize my love for mentorship and my passion for helping others acclimate, succeed, and get one step closer to realizing their potential.